 Environmental Health and Safety

 It is the policy of Florida A&M University to provide a safe and healthy workplace that is free from recognizable occupational and environmental hazards.
 The Department of Environmental Health & Safety (EH&S) administers numerous programs to support and advance the teaching, learning and research activities of the University through promotion of a safe and healthy campus environment.
-EH&S provides and coordinates programs and services that minimize safety, health, environmental and regulatory risks and maintains compliance with federal, state and local laws, standards and regulations.
+The Comprehensive Safety and Risk Management Plan provides additional information on the programs and services that have been implemented to minimize safety, health, environmental and regulatory risks and maintain compliance with federal, state and local laws, standards and regulations.
 The programs managed by EH&S include: The FAMU Chemical Hygiene Plan (CHP) and Laboratory Safety Manual are the guiding documents for laboratory personnel.
-Hazardous Waste Awareness and Hazard Communication training are provided to raise awarness of best practices for laboratory safety and proper disposal of hazardous substances.
-Lab safety surveys are conducted annually to ensure compliance with safety polices and procedures.
+Hazardous Waste Awareness and Hazard Communication training are provided to raise awareness of best practices for laboratory safety and proper disposal of hazardous substances.
+Lab safety surveys are conducted annually to ensure compliance with safety policies and procedures.

 FAMU Teaching and Research Laboratories have the potential to generate waste materials that are considered hazardous under the rules of the Florida Department of Environmental Protection (FDEP).
 A policy and procedures manual has been developed and distributed to ensure employees properly accumulate, handle and dispose of these materials.
 In addition, equipment that may be contaminated with regulated materials must receive approval from EH&S prior to recycling or disposal.